FisaGamer/docs/docs/plugins.md

 Migrations allow you to create, modify or delete tables in the database. data, they can be found in the `database/migrations` folder.

-You can find more informations about migrations in the [Laravel documentation](https://laravel.com/docs/7.x/migrations).
+You can find more information about migrations in the [Laravel documentation](https://laravel.com/docs/7.x/migrations).

 ```php